thebitspud/MySqlFun/README.md

-# MySqlFun
+# MySqueal
-Miscellaneous MySQL projects and experiments of mine
+Miscellaneous SQL projects and experiments of mine